 Earth-sheltered Greenhouse

-in Hardscaping and Projects, Recommended Links
+– Posted in: Hardscaping and Projects, Recommended Links

 Here are plans to make an Earth-sheltered Greenhouse from a man in Idaho.
 He actually built it into the side of a hill to help moderate the temperatures inside.
 It looks like he dug it all out by hand.
-(Click on Image Gallery for close-ups.)
+(Click on slide show for close-ups.)
 He must have wanted vegetables badly!
 I’m pretty sure if we tried something like that on our land, the greenhouse would fill up with water.
 We have a pretty high water table when there isn’t a drought.
 If this doesn’t seem like it would work for your situation, check out some of the other season-extending books in my Amazon Store.

 Thanks to Primrozie for the link.

-1 Eoin Beckett February 28, 2008 at 5:17 pm
+Eoin Beckett February 28, 2008, 5:17 pm

 This looks like a fantastic idea if you live in a place with hills.
 I like the way the earth is used to cool the greenhouse – all very efficient.
 I would use an excavator, though.